Yaseswini/gblab/README.md

-# gblab
+# README

-Website for FGB lab
+The repository contains code to build the lab website